kelveden/ring-jwt/README.md

 Depending upon the cryptographic algorithm that is selected for the middleware, a different map of options will be required.

-Currently the following [JWS](https://tools.ietf.org/html/rfc7515) cryptographic algorithms are
+Currently the following [JWA](https://tools.ietf.org/html/rfc7518#page-6) algorithms are supported for the purposes of JWS:
-supported:

 | Algorithm                      | Options                          |                   |
 | ------------------------------ | -------------------------------- | ----------------- |